How does the invoice data matching work?

 Invoice Items

 After the Location and Vendor are matched, Invoice Manager attempts to match the invoice items to vendor items in Galley.
-It does so by checking two key aspects and a third as a tie-breaker:
+It does so by matching the name of the vendor item to the invoice item.
+If multiple matches are returned, the SKU is used as a tiebreaker.
+If the are multiple matches with the same name and SKU, Galley will match to the first one that was found.

 If Galley cannot match using the criteria above, it will require a manual review, which you can do on the Invoice page.